-This is The Festival Roundup as printed in our May 2018 issue, the most recent roundup can be found HERE, our Interactive Event Calendar is located at the bottom of the same page.
-There you may add information about your own events.
+This is The Festival Roundup as printed in our May 2018 issue, the most recent roundup can be found on our site menu.

 BAYOU BOOGALOO (Bayou St. John, New Orleans, LA) – May 18-20

 Since 2006 along this colorful revel has been presented free of charge by the MotherShip Foundation at Bayou Saint John at Orleans Avenue and North Jefferson Davis Parkway, in the City that Care Forgot.
 Performers for 2018 will be announced this spring.

 Admission is free; (504) 488-3865; thebayouboogaloo.com; [email protected]

 BUNNY BERIGAN JAZZ JUBILEE (Fox Lake, WI) – May 18-20